jimcrews/crewsj.github.io/deploy-a-react-app-to-aws.md

 ## Conclusion
 That's it for now.
 Future improvements could include:
  - CI/CD using Github Actions for S3 deployment
- - Include a Database and API for web content delivery
+ - Use a Database and API for content instead of Github